 OBLIGATION FREE STUDY PLANS.
 Click Here to Download

 Join Our Mailing List to be notified when more kits are ready for release.

 Designed in 3D using the latest 3D CAD software, our DIY aluminium boat kits are built in the computer before they are physically built.
 This allows us to develop the most efficient construction methods which saves time and money.
 It also allows us to produce easy to understand 3D drawings.
 Free Sample Drawings Available Here

 Our comprehensive drawing set features 3D Assembly Instructions guiding you step by through the construction sequence. #

-Our aluminium kit boats are designed to cope with the choppy waters encountered off the Perth coastline and feature our exclusive "S" shaped inverted chine with variable deadrise hull.
+Our aluminium kit boats are designed to cope with the choppy waters encountered off the Australian coastline and feature our exclusive "S" shaped inverted chine with variable deadrise hull.
 This combination was made possible using advanced Naval Architecture software and results in a unique hull shape that is both stable and soft riding.